WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_31.md

 and Jacob offered a sacrifice in the hill country and called his kinsmen to eat bread.
 They ate bread and spent the night in the hill country.

 ###### 55
 Early in the morning Laban arose and kissed his grandchildren and his daughters and blessed them.
-Then Laban departed and returned home. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then Laban departed and returned home.

 ***